 This intervention aims to equip students with reading and writing skills that can continue to be built throughout their secondary school experience.

-It supports students whose attainment in literacy is below average, and whose confidence as readers is low.
+It supports all students to address any gaps caused by multiple lockdowns, but it is especially beneficially for those students whose attainment in literacy is below average, and whose confidence as readers is low.
 The increasingly challenging and academic range of reading can be a struggle and this intervention provides the skills to develop key areas of reading acquisition.

 Covid-19 wellbeing package

-We are currently creating a wellbeing package, to help improve how we respond to the emotional impact of the coronavirus pandemic on our students and staff.
+We have created a wellbeing package, to help improve how we respond to the emotional impact of the coronavirus pandemic on our students and staff.
 This addresses the additional pressures some young people may be feeling as a direct result of the pandemic, as well as to any emotional response they or their teachers may still be experiencing from bereavement, stress, trauma or anxiety over the past months.